cesarvr/blog/content/post/istio-2.md

 }
 ```

-Now we can create our NodeJS build configuration:
+Now we can create our NodeJS binary build configuration:

 ```sh
   oc new-build nodejs --binary=true --name=decorator
 ```

-Now let's copy the content of our project to the build configuration.
+Build our project, this will create a immutable image.

 ```sh
 cd /jump-to-your-script-folder